Beyond the Summit: Global Philanthropy for Local Resilience

 Don Gips, Strategic Counselor and CEO Emeritus, Skoll Foundation

-This session introduces a new collaborative philanthropic initiative designed to reimagine global aid by shifting decision-making authority and accountability to local leaders.
-Speakers will outline the strategic rationale for this transition, emerging partnership models, and practical pathways for funders seeking to support locally anchored systems at scale.
+This session introduced a new collaborative philanthropic initiative designed to reimagine global aid by shifting decision-making authority and accountability to local leaders.
+Speakers outlined the strategic rationale for this transition, emerging partnership models, and practical pathways for funders seeking to support locally anchored systems at scale.

 ➤ Maternal and Newborn Health: Navigating the Post-Aid Landscape